 In many ways, the mind is still a scientific mystery and we are constantly trying to understand it more.
 One thing is certain though: your brain can deteriorate if you don't take care of it.
 Keeping it healthy will not only help you in your day-to-day activities, but also it can reduce the risk of Alzheimer's disease or other memory problems.
 The Alzheimer's Association, Johns Hopkins Health Alerts, and the American Society on Aging are three great resources for information and studies on this important topic.

-Here are some easy ways to challenge your brain so it stays strong:
+Here are some easy ways to challenge your brain with activities so it stays strong: